-Minimax mutual prediction of multinomial random variables
+Minimax prediction of the difference of multinomial random variables

 Stanisław Trybuła (2003)